cunilog/cunilog/building.md

 # Building Cunilog

 There's two options to build Cunilog.
 It can be built as part of your application or as a static or dynamically linked library.
+Dynamically linked libraries on Windows are called DLLs.

 ## Building Cunilog as part of your application